Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Results

 \subsection{Inference procedure}

-We performed three kinds of simulations for continuous and binary outcomes, the first emulating real-world curves that an analyst might want to model and used to create Figures \ref{eff_94}, \ref{eff_93}, \ref{eff_346}, and \ref{eff_338}.
-The second kind of simulation varied the degree of difference between the two smooths and was used to create Figures \ref{test_group}, \ref{asymp_tdp}, \ref{tdp_tru_diff}, \ref{test_group2nd}, and \ref{asymp_tdp_binary}, all of which were based on 1000 to 1200 simulations depending on the case.
-Lastly, we performed simulations examining $\alpha$ (Table \ref{alpha_tab1}) and actual, or empirical, TDP for the outcome (Tables \ref{alpha_tab2} and \ref{binary_expec}).
-For these, we used 1000 simulations in every case, with the exception of Tables \ref{alpha_tab1}a and \ref{alpha_tab2}a, which were based on 2000 simulations.
+We performed three kinds of simulations for continuous and binary outcomes, the first emulating real-world curves that a practitioner might want to model and used to create Figures \ref{eff_94}, \ref{eff_93}, \ref{eff_346}, and \ref{eff_338}.
+The second kind of simulation varied the degree of difference between the two smooths and was used to create Figures \ref{test_group}, \ref{test_group2nd}, \ref{asymp_tdp_binary}, and \ref{tdp_tru_diff}.
+Lastly, we performed simulations examining variability of actual TDP with respect to the TDP estimate for a fixed degree of difference $M_\Delta$, shown in Figures \ref{tdp_dist} and S2 and Table \ref{alpha_tab2}.
+We give parameters used for these simulations in Table \ref{param_summary}.

-For the continuous simulations, we set $\sigma_b^2 = 0.1$, $\sigma_\Delta^2 = 0.6$, set $\alpha = 0.15$, and $M_\Delta = 0.93$.
-Recall that $\alpha$ refers to the expected proportion of estimated, or nominal, TDPs that exceed actual TDP.
-Noise for generating the outcome, $\sigma^2$, was set to 0.8.
-There were 4000 points generated in each stratum using the underlying model coefficients.
-These were distributed approximately uniformly over the interval $[0,10]$.
-The setup was the same for the binary outcome, with the exception of using no noise parameter, setting $M_\Delta = 3.4$, and then drawing from a Bernoulli distribution whose success probability was the inverse logit of the linear predictor.
-Smooths were fit to each stratum using the mgcv package in R and the tuning parameter chosen with restricted maximum likelihood.